sarbal/academic-kickstart/content/publication/ballouz-time-2019/index.md

 publication: "Genome Biology"
 publication_short: ""

 abstract: "The use of the human reference genome has shaped methods and data across modern genomics.
 This has offered many benefits while creating a few constraints.
 In the following opinion, we outline the history, properties, and pitfalls of the current human reference genome.
-In a few illustrative analyses, we focus on its use for variant-calling, highlighting its nearness to a ‘type specimen’.
+In a few illustrative analyses, we focus on its use for variant-calling, highlighting its nearness to a type specimen.
 We suggest that switching to a consensus reference would offer important advantages over the continued use of the current reference with few disadvantages."

 # Summary.
 An optional shortened abstract.
 summary: ""